christabely/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. `*.txt`: This is a wildcard pattern.
 The `*` (asterisk) is a wildcard character that matches any characters, and `.txt` specifies a pattern that matches all files with the ".txt" file extension.
 This pattern effectively tells the shell to list all files in the current directory with a ".txt" extension.

 So, when you enter `$ ls -l *.txt`:
 - The shell interprets this as a command to list detailed information about all files with the ".txt" extension in the current directory.
 - It performs the necessary file matching using the wildcard pattern.
 - The `ls` command then executes and displays the long-format listing of the matched files.

-In summary, the command lists detailed information about files with the ".txt" extension in the current directory.

 # Shell Initialization Files

 The `/etc/profile` file, the `/etc/profile.d` directory, and the `~/.bashrc` file are all related to configuring the behavior and environment of the Bash shell on Unix-like operating systems:

 1. `/etc/profile`:
    - `/etc/profile` is a system-wide configuration file for the Bash shell.
-   - It is executed when a user logs in to the system, providing global settings for all users.
+It is executed when a user logs in to the system, providing global settings for all users.
    - System administrators can use this file to set environment variables, system-wide aliases, and other settings that should apply to all users.

 2. `/etc/profile.d`:
    - `/etc/profile.d` is a directory that contains additional shell scripts that are executed when a user logs in.
-   - These scripts can be used to set environment variables or configure the shell for specific applications or services.
+These scripts can be used to set environment variables or configure the shell for specific applications or services.
    - By organizing configurations into separate script files within this directory, it becomes easier to manage and update system-wide settings without modifying the main `/etc/profile` file.

 3. `~/.bashrc`:
    - `~/.bashrc` is a user-specific configuration file for the Bash shell.
    - The tilde `~` represents the user's home directory, so `~/.bashrc` is located in the home directory of each user.
-   - This file is executed each time a user opens a new interactive Bash shell.
+This file is executed each time a user opens a new interactive Bash shell.
    - Users can customize their shell environment by adding aliases, setting environment variables, defining functions, and configuring various aspects of their shell session in this file.

 In summary: